mecRobLabUniud/franka_emika_ws/README.md

 ```shell script
 ./build/examples/user_code/skeleton_tracker.bin disp
 ```
-Make sure the program is correctly running (there could be a segmentation fault error if there's no one displayed on the screen)
+Make sure the program is correctly running (there could be a segmentation fault error if there's no one displayed on the screen).

 ## Demo Stop Event
 To start the data acquisition from camera, on this PC, write on terminal: